The structure of totally disconnected Host--Kra--Ziegler factors, and the inverse theorem for the $U^k$ Gowers uniformity norms on finite abelian groups of bounded torsion: Obtaining divisibility by extension

 \begin{remark} The maximal totally disconnected factor cannot be obtained simply by quotienting out the connected components of the structure groups.
 Indeed, consider the ergodic $\Z^\omega$-system $\XX \coloneqq(\T\times \prod_{i=1}^\omega \Z/p\Z)\rtimes_\rho \Z/p\Z$ for a prime $p$, with the $\Z^\omega$-action defined by the countably many commuting transformations $T_i(t,u,w) = (t+\alpha,u+e_i,w+u+(\{t+\alpha\}-\{t\}-\alpha))$, for $1\leq i<\omega$, where $\alpha\in\T$ is irrational, $t\in\T$, $u,w\in \Z/p\Z$, $e_i\in\prod_{i=1}^\omega \Z/p\Z$ has $1$ in the $i$-th coordinate and $0$ otherwise, and $\{\cdot\}$ denotes the fractional part.
 The maximal totally disconnected factor of $\XX$ is isomorphic to $\prod_{i=1}^\omega \Z/p\Z$ equipped with the rotations $u\mapsto u+e_i$.
 The reason is that the cocycle $\rho$ is not cohomologous to a cocycle which is invariant to translations by $t\in \T$ as cocycles taking values in $\Z/p\Z$. \end{remark}

 As is well known, the maximal totally disconnected factor $Y$ of a compact abelian group $X$ is formed by quotienting $X$ by the connected component of the identity.
-Since the Pontraygin dual of a connected group is torsion-free, we conclude that $\hat X/\hat Y$ is torsion-free.
+Namely, $\YY=\XX/\XX^0$.
+Since the Pontryagin dual of the connected group $\XX^0$ is torsion-free, we conclude that $\hat X/\hat Y\cong \widehat{\XX^0}$ is torsion-free.
 The following proposition can be viewed as a higher order version of this statement.

 \begin{proposition} Let $\Gamma$ be a countable abelian group, let $k\geq 1$, and let $\YY=(Y,\nu,S)$ be the maximal totally disconnected factor of an ergodic $\Gamma$-system $\XX=(X,\mu,T)$ of order $k$.
 Then $\Poly_{\leq k}(\XX) / \Poly_{\leq k}(\YY)$ is torsion-free. \end{proposition}